instantdb/instant/client/www/pages/docs/modeling-data.md

 ## 3) Links

-Links connect two entities together.
+Links connect two namespaces together.
 When you define a link, you define it both in the 'forward', and the 'reverse' direction.
 For example:

 ```typescript
 postAuthor: {